-Many factors, including fire intensity, ambient temperature, vegetation type, and soil moisture influence the effects of fire on the soil (Wells and others 1979).
+Soil-Many factors, including fire intensity, ambient temperature, vegetation type, and soil moisture influence the effects of fire on the soil (Wells and others 1979).
 Low-intensity prescribed fires have few, if any, adverse effects on soil properties; in some cases such fires may improve soil properties (McKee 1982).
-Repeated burning over a long period may involve available phosphorus, exchangeable calcium, and organic matter content of mineral soil.
-Fire volatilizes nitrogen from the forest floor but the losses are often offset by increased activity of nitrogen-fixing soil microorganisms after the fire.
+Repeated burning over a long period may affect levels of available phosphorus, exchangeable calcium, and organic matter content of mineral soil.
+Fire volatilizes nitrogen from the forest floor, but the losses are often offset by increased activity of nitrogen-fixing soil microorganisms after the fire.
 Calcium and phosphorus may be lost from the forest floor but are partially retained in lower mineral soil horizons.
-Low-intensity burns have little, if any, adverse effect on soil erosion even on relatively steep slopes (Goebel and others 1967, Brender and Cooper 1968, Cushwa and others 1971).
+Low-intensity burns have little, if any, adverse effect on soil erosion even on relatively steep slopes (Brender and Cooper 1968, Cushwa and others 1971, Goebel and others 1967).

 Prescribed burns conducted when the soil and fuel are too dry can cause severe damage.
 Broadcast burns conducted under these conditions can remove the entire forest floor and accelerate erosion in steep terrain.
-High-intensity prescribed fires have a temporary negative effect on site nutrient status resulting from volatilization of nitrogen and sulfur, plus some cation loss due to ash convection.
-Such effects are short-lived after low-intensity fires, but recovery is not as rapid after severe fires.
+High-intensity prescribed fires have a temporary negative effect on site nutrient status resulting from